-During the year the Company has appointed M/s NVSS Suryanarayana Rao PracticingCompany Secretaries as Secretarial Auditor.The Secretarial Audit report for the financial year2014-15 is annexed herewith as Annexure II to this Report.
+During the year the Company has appointed M/s NVSS Suryanarayana Rao PracticingCompany Secretaries as Secretarial Auditor in compliance with the provision of Section 204of the Companies Act 2013.The Secretarial Audit report in form MR-3 for the financialyear ended 31st March 2019 is annexed herewith as Annexure I to this Report.

-12. DIRECTORS RESPONSIBILITY STATEMENT:
+13. DIRECTORS' RESPONSIBILITY STATEMENT:

 14. RELATED PARTY TRANSACTIONS

 All related party transactions that were entered into during the financial year were onarm's length basis and were in the ordinary course of business.
-There are no materiallysignificant related party transactions made by the Company with Promoters Directors KeyManagerial Personnel or other designated persons which may have a potentialconflict with the interest of the Company at large.
-The Policy on materiality of relatedparty transactions as approved by the Board may be accessed on the Companys website.
+There are no materiallysignificant related party transactions made by the Company with Promoters Directors KeyManagerial Personnel or other designated persons which may have a potential conflict withthe interest of the Company at large.
+Thus disclosure in Form AOC-2 is not required.

 Your Directors draw attention of the members to Note 35 to the financial statementwhich sets out related party disclosures.

 15. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:

 17. INTERNAL FINANCIAL CONTROLS

 The Company has in place adequate internal financial controls with reference tofinancial statements.
 During the year such controls were tested and no reportablematerial weakness in the design or operation was observed.

 18. PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

-The information required pursuant to Section 197(12) of Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of the employees of the Company will be provided uponrequest.
+The information required pursuant to Section 197(12) of Companies Act 2013 read withRule 5(1) and Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of the employees of the Company will be provided uponrequest.
 In terms of Section 136 of the Act the Report and Accounts are being sent to themembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the members at the Registered Office of the Companyduring business hours on working days of the Company upto the date of the ensuing AnnualGeneral Meeting.
 If any member is interested in obtaining a copy thereof such member maywrite to the Company Secretary in this regard.

 19. POLICY ON SEXUAL HARASSMENT:

 During the year under review the Company has not received any complaints pertaining tosexual harassment.

 20. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186:

 A. EXTRACT OF ANNUAL RETURN

 Extract of Annual Return of the Company is annexed herewith as Annexure III to thisReport.

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review:

-The Board would also like to thank the Company's shareholders customers suppliers for the support and the confidence which they have reposed in the management.
+The Board would also like to thank the Company's shareholders customers suppliers forthe support and the confidence which they have reposed in the management.
 The Board placeon record its appreciation of the contribution made by the employees at all levels fortheir hard work solidarity co-operation and support.